 Pitta energy is the striver-driver of the three doshas, but in summer we'll likely go in quick bursts (like pitta does) and then we get pooped.
 Pushing ourselves could over do it and only create extra stress, which is NOT the path to R&R.

 So!
 To make the most impact on your life, don't just read about Ayurveda, practice it!
 Look at this list of 6 and choose 1 to work on this week! *write it down*

-If this resonates and you'd like more in-depth teachings from moi on how to balance pitta, sign up for the pitta summer workshop!
+If this resonates and you'd like more in-depth teachings from moi on how to balance pitta, grab the pitta cheat sheet!